 They begin by self-evaluation.
 Find out what kind of teacher you are, and use your personality to its potential.

-The environment of the classroom is also explored.
+They also explore the classroom environment.
 Whether you are planning to teach in a home studio or in a real classroom, they tell you how to make the most of the classroom environment so that you and your students can be comfortable and productive.

 Then they get into the nitty-gritty: developing realistic lesson plans with achievable objectives.
 I found this chapter the most instructive, since one essential element of really good teaching is preparation.